KuhakuPixel/AceTheGame/README.md

 # Ace The Game

+- Memory scanner and editor for android (non-rooted and root) and linux (root)

-Game Guardian open source alternative for android and linux
+- Game Guardian open source alternative for android

-that also works for non rooted android device!
+- Game hacking tools for modifying health, coin and etc

 Disclaimer!!!: this program is still in beta phase
 ## Showcase